systemd/mkosi/mkosi/resources/mkosi.md

 unprivileged) with a customized environment to simplify modifying the image.
-For each script, the configured build sources (`BuildSources=`) are mounted into the current working directory before running the script and `$SRCDIR` is set to point to the current working directory.
+For each script, the configured build sources (`BuildSources=`) are mounted into the current working directory before running the script in the current working directory. `$SRCDIR` is set to point to the current working directory.
 The following scripts are supported:

 * If **`mkosi.prepare`** (`PrepareScripts=`) exists, it is first called with the `final` argument, right after the software packages are